soy1bonus/BoardGameInserts/README.md

 # Board Game Inserts
-Blender templates to build printable boardgame inserts.
+[https://www.blender.org/](Blender) templates to build printable boardgame inserts.

 The magic happens in **InsertsTemplate.blend** in which I've created a few *Geometry Nodes* that allow me to procedurally create the insert.